Frontrider/responsivedesignlanguage/README.md

 ```
 <{tag}:{width}:{heigth}:{left}:{top}>{text}</{tag}>
 ```
-Anything can be left out exept the tag.
+Anything can be left out except the tag.

 Example:
 If we want to leave out left and we want to have a top attribute